 Pettico Wick to X Farm.

-When I finally reached the top of the hill, I was hit by a blast of chilly wind and the beginnings of a whole day of light but wetting rain.
+When I finally reached the top of the hill, I was hit by a blast of chilly wind which signalled the beginnings of a whole day of light but wetting rain.
 I only stopped briefly by a stream to filter some water.
 By the afternoon I realised that I was becoming a bit hypothermic as the chill reached my insides.
 When I realised that I had walked in a time wasting circle because I wasn’t focussing properly on my map, I finally put my down jacket back on under my waterproof jacket, which I realised that I should have done earlier.
 I then continued on my way.

 After a few miles the route turns inland across farmland.
 After a mile or two a farmer, who was out in the fields for lambing, stopped to say hello.
 When I explained about my broken tent pole, he said that heavy rain was expected overnight, so I accepted his offer of an old caravan on the farm for the night.
 He does not routinely offer this to walkers which is why I haven’t identified the farm.
 That whole day seemed to be a signal black hole for me, which was a good reason to have an early night.
 In the caravan I could hear the rain lashing down onto the metal roof during the night, so I think I made the right decision to stay there, rather than risk my tent collapsing in the rain.
 Not many photos were taken that day I’m afraid.